Trần Minh Nhật

-Tran Minh Nhat (Vietnamese: Trần Minh Nhật) is a Vietnamese journalist and human rights activist from the province of Lam Dong in the south of Vietnam.
-On August 27, 2011, the Vietnamese government arrested Nhat and charged him with “carrying out activities aimed at overthrowing the people’s administration” under Article 79 of Vietnam's Criminal Code due to his writings in favor of free speech and a pluralist political system in Vietnam.
-Nhat was found guilty and sentenced to four years in prison with an additional three years of probation.
+Trần Minh Nhật is a Vietnamese journalist and human rights activist from the province of Lam Dong in the south of Vietnam.
+On August 27, 2011, the Vietnamese government arrested Nhật and charged him with “carrying out activities aimed at overthrowing the people’s administration” under Article 79 of Vietnam's Criminal Code due to his writings in favor of free speech and a pluralist political system in Vietnam.
+Nhật was found guilty and sentenced to four years in prison with an additional three years of probation.
 He was eventually released on August 28, 2015 after completing his prison sentence where he has faced constant harassment by the police.

 Background

-Tran Minh Nhat is a journalist and blogger for the Vietnam Redemptorist News, an independent Catholic news outlet that reports on religious, social, and human rights issues in Vietnam.
-As a member of the Redemptorist Ky Dong church in Ho Chi Minh City, Nhat was known for contributing political writings in support of democracy and human rights to the church's website.
+Trần Minh Nhật is a journalist and blogger for the Vietnam Redemptorist News, an independent Catholic news outlet that reports on religious, social, and human rights issues in Vietnam.
+As a member of the Redemptorist Ky Dong church in Ho Chi Minh City, Nhật was known for contributing political writings in support of democracy and human rights to the church's website.

 2011 Arrest

-In 2011, Tran Minh Nhat assisted in organizing and participating in protests against China’s policies in regards to the South China Sea and their bauxite mining operations in Vietnam’s Central Highlands.
-Including this, Nhat wrote for the Redemptorist News blogging for freedom of speech and supporting a multi-party, pluralist political system.
+In 2011, Trần Minh Nhật assisted in organizing and participating in protests against China’s policies in regards to the South China Sea and their bauxite mining operations in Vietnam’s Central Highlands.
+Including this, Nhật wrote for the Redemptorist News blogging for freedom of speech and supporting a multi-party, pluralist political system.

-On August 27, 2011, Nhat was arrested at the Ho Chi Minh City University of Foreign Languages and Information Technology and charged under Clause 2 of Article 79 of Vietnam’s Criminal Code for “activities aiming to overthrow the people’s government,” a strategy often used by the Vietnamese government to charge and convict pro-democracy activists.
+On August 27, 2011, Nhật was arrested at the Ho Chi Minh City University of Foreign Languages and Information Technology and charged under Clause 2 of Article 79 of Vietnam’s Criminal Code for “activities aiming to overthrow the people’s government,” a strategy often used by the Vietnamese government to charge and convict pro-democracy activists.

-On January 9, 2013, a trial was held by the People's Court of Nghe An Province where Nhat and 13 other activists were found guilty of “carrying out activities with intent to overthrow the people’s administration” due to his political activities and involvement with the banned opposition group Viet Tan.
+On January 9, 2013, a trial was held by the People's Court of Nghe An Province where Nhật and 13 other activists were found guilty of “carrying out activities with intent to overthrow the people’s administration” due to his political activities and involvement with the banned opposition group Viet Tan.
 He was sentenced to four years in prison and three years of probation.